apache/apisix/docs/en/latest/plugins/traffic-split.md

 | weighted_upstreams.weight      | integer       | optional    | weight = 1   |  | The traffic is divided according to the `weight` value, and the roundrobin algorithm is used to divide multiple `weight`. |

-Currently, in the configuration of `weighted_upstreams.upstream`, the unsupported fields are: service_name, discovery_type, checks, retries, desc, scheme, labels, create_time and update_time.
+Currently, in the configuration of `weighted_upstreams.upstream`, the unsupported fields are: service_name, discovery_type, checks, retries, retry_timeout, desc, scheme, labels, create_time and update_time.
 But you can use `weighted_upstreams.upstream_id` to bind the `upstream` object to achieve their functions.

 The traffic-split plugin is mainly composed of two parts: `match` and `weighted_upstreams`. `match` is a custom conditional rule, and `weighted_upstreams` is upstream configuration information.
 If you configure `match` and `weighted_upstreams` information, then after the `match` rule is verified, it will be based on the `weight` value in `weighted_upstreams`; the ratio of traffic between each upstream in the plugin will be guided, otherwise, all traffic will be directly Reach the `upstream` configured on `route` or `service`.
 Of course, you can also configure only the `weighted_upstreams` part, which will directly guide the traffic ratio between each upstream in the plugin based on the `weight` value in `weighted_upstreams`.